patricktsullivan/employed/edr/crowdstrike/arbitrary_queries/Readme.md

 - Increase `timeout_seconds` in configuration
 - Narrow time range with `-s` flag
-- Add more specific filters to query
+- Add more specific filters to your query

 ### Rate Limiting